illumio/terraform-provider-illumio-core/docs/resources/virtual_service.md

 - **fqdn** (String) FQDN to assign to the virtual service.
 Allowed formats: hostname, IP, or URI
 - **ip** (String) IP address to assign to the virtual service
 - **network_href** (String) Network URI for this IP address
 - **port** (String) Port Number.
-Also the starting port when specifying a range.
+Also, the starting port when specifying a range.
 Allowed range is -1 - 65535.

 <a id="nestedblock--service_ports"></a>